Ryan Leaf: 1998 NFL draft

 Peyton Manning and Leaf were widely considered to be the two best players available in the 1998 NFL draft, and scouts and analysts debated who should be selected first.
 Tampa Bay Buccaneers coach Tony Dungy recalled that although his team did not need a quarterback, "Manning-Leaf was really split when you talked to people".
 Many, including 14 of 20 NFL coaches and executives in a survey, favored Leaf's stronger arm and greater potential.
 Others preferred Manning as the more mature player and safer pick.
 Most observers believed that it would not greatly matter whether Manning or Leaf was drafted first because either would greatly benefit his team.

 The Indianapolis Colts owned the first draft pick that year.
 Team scouts favored Leaf, but Colts president Bill Polian and coaching staff preferred Manning, especially after discovering during individual workouts that he could throw harder than Leaf.
-Manning also impressed the team during his interview, while Leaf missed his.
+Manning also impressed the team during his interview, while Leaf missed his with Colts head coach Jim E. Mora.
+Leaf had missed this meeting due to receiving an MRI, but his absence upset Mora, and as a result no members of the Colts organization came to Leaf's pro day he later held at Martin Stadium.
 Leaf's draft prospect profile described the player as "self-confident to the point where some people view him as being arrogant and almost obnoxious".
 Leaf gained about 20 pounds between the end of his junior season and the NFL Combine in February, which Jerry Angelo, one of six experts Sports Illustrated consulted on the choice, described as "a [negative] signal" about his self-discipline.
 All six believed that Manning was the better choice, but the magazine concluded "What does seem reasonably certain is that ... both Manning and Leaf should develop into at least good NFL starters".